 The EFC team is a group of talented and dedicated professionals whose collective experience and expertise ranges across the key institutions and fields pertinent to advocacy of higher education access, affordability, and success.
 Their knowledge and expertise is available for individual member assistance and technical and programmatic assistance.

-Debra Chromy is the President of Education Finance Council (EFC), the national association representing nonprofit and state-agency student loan organizations.
-At EFC, Dr. Chromy leads EFC’s advocacy efforts on regulatory and legislative issues related to student loans and higher education.
+Debra Chromy is the President of Education Finance Council (EFC), the national association representing nonprofit and state-based higher education finance organizations.
+Dr. Chromy leads EFC’s advocacy efforts on regulatory and legislative issues related to student loans and higher education.
 She collaborates with all EFC members, EFC’s Board of Directors, staff, the Administration, Congress, and other industry groups, facilitating and promoting EFC’s goals and initiatives.
 In addition, Dr. Chromy works to develop and implement member services and operational and communications strategies.

 Senior Vice President & Chief Operating Officer